 My work is done mostly intuitively/freestyle on my clients to create a unique design based on their personalities using symbols and designs they need in their present lives.
 Inspirations include nature, southwestern art, modern tattoo art, folk art, illustrative design and body jewelry.
 Henna is for everyone, in all walks of life!

 Henna has history all over the globe including Arabia, South Asia, Carthage, Europe and North Africa.
 Evidence suggests henna originated in Ancient Egypt!
 I love nature and use this plant based dye (henna aka Lawsonia inermis) to create unique adornment to wear for 1-3 weeks.
 I am self-taught and have recently made the trip to HennaCon(October 2017), one of the largest henna conventions in the United States to advance my skills and meet other industry pros.
 I use paste I mix myself containing pure essential oils, and organic Body Art Quality henna powders.
 Clients include: GOOGLE, Origins, Lush and more!

 - Corporate Events

 - Healing Henna

 - Henna workshops + History of henna course

 Contact Moonchildmehndi@gmail.com to schedule or inquire about services or use the link to BOOK NOW!

 text only: 305.609.6968

-I require an hour deposit in advance to book all events.
+I require a deposit in advance to book all events.

 Rates vary by service offered + travel (54 cents per mile).
 Based in NW Austin